Tackling the Global Crisis of Youth Unemployment

 – Atrash Ali, Area Manager, Aga Khan Foundation East Africa

 “GOYN challenges and propels us towards deep and authentic collaboration.
 This work involves a meeting of minds and hearts from different entities for common purpose, and that is what is most exciting to me because the possibilities for impact become limitless.”

 – Ruchi Mathur, CEO Pune City Connect

-Since it’s inception at a global youth employment leaders meeting in Bellagio in 2017, GOYI has engaged with 500+ stakeholders around the world including a diverse range of civil society actors, policymakers and government ministers, foundation leaders, investors, bi-laterals, and importantly, many inspiring opportunity youth.
-Many of you have supported GOYI already – from generously co-hosting workshops to participating in interviews and sharing research and data.
+Since it’s inception at a global youth employment leaders meeting in Bellagio in 2017, GOYN has engaged with 500+ stakeholders around the world including a diverse range of civil society actors, policymakers and government ministers, foundation leaders, investors, bi-laterals, and importantly, many inspiring opportunity youth.
+Many of you have supported GOYN already – from generously co-hosting workshops to participating in interviews and sharing research and data.

 Thank you for your support to date and for your continued engagement as GOYN begins to take shape around the world.